clearbluejar/ghidriff/README.md

 - Resilient
 - Extendable
 - Easy sharing of results
-  - capture diff results in JSON
 - Social Diffing
-	- diff reports generated in markdown or html

 ## Powered by Ghidra

-The heavy lifting of the binary analysis is done by Ghidra and the diffing is possible via Ghidra's Program API.  `ghidriff` provides a diffing [workflow](#engine), function matching, and resulting markdown and html diff output.
+The heavy lifting of the binary analysis is done by Ghidra and the diffing is possible via Ghidra's Program API.  `ghidriff` provides a diffing [workflow](#engine), function matching, and resulting markdown and HTML diff output.

 ## Engine